 “On Tour” is APA’s traveling mental health disparities awareness and elimination program.
 It involves community meetings each developed in collaboration with local community leaders from a wide variety of disciplines and perspectives.
 The meetings address community concerns about mental health disparities in diverse and underserved population groups.
 Each local program is customized to address specific community needs, demographics and cultural perspectives.

-Addressing Disparities in American Indian Mental Health
+American Indian Mental Health

 Thursday, April 30, 2015